leon123858/tsmc-meal-order/functions/storage/README.md

 - check sample code for [upload file](./script/upload-image.js)
   - user should be admin in user service
   - should include jwt in header
+  - return the url of the file in cloud storage